-Bringing FODMAP Friendly certified products to market is in line with Green Valley Organics’ longstanding commitment to make real dairy enjoyable for everyone.
-Through years of serving the lactose-intolerant community, Green Valley Organics has learned that although people with digestive difficulties often suffer in silence, they long to bring the indulgence and joy of real dairy back into their lives.
+Bringing FODMAP Friendly certified products to market is in line with Green Valley Creamery’ longstanding commitment to make real dairy enjoyable for everyone.
+Through years of serving the lactose-intolerant community, Green Valley Creamery has learned that although people with digestive difficulties often suffer in silence, they long to bring the indulgence and joy of real dairy back into their lives.

-Green Valley Organics is currently updating its packaging to include the FODMAP Friendly seal.
+Green Valley Creamery is currently updating its packaging to include the FODMAP Friendly seal.
 Consumers can expect to see the new label on shelves in early 2018.